jennyknuth/dashboard/app/components/flow/flow-instructions.md

 In this lab you will reuse the services from Lab 2 where you shake your phone and control a fan.
 In addition, the fan will be directed at a wind-flow sensor.
-When n.io senses enough wind velocity, the LED from Lab 3 will turn on.
+When n.io senses enough wind velocity, the Blink1 LED you used in Lab 3 will turn on.

 To turn the LED off, shake your phone to turn off the fan.
 The wind speed will drop, the change will be sensed by n.io, and the LED will go dark.